Watercolor Painting of a Woman's Face with a Galaxy Inside.

 Examples include:

-• Consistently dry cervical fluid, which may reflect low estrogen.
+• Consistently dry cervical fluid, which may reflect dehydration or low estrogen.

 • Abnormal spotting or unexplained cycle length variations.